-Washington, D.C. – On August 11, Wilkinson Walsh + Eskovitz associates won a pro bono custody case in D.C.
+Washington, D.C. – On August 11, Wilkinson Walsh associates won a pro bono custody case in D.C.
 Superior Court, securing primary residential custody and tiebreaker legal custody for our client over her two young children.

-WW+E associates Kirsten Nelson, Meg Loftus, and Ash Jamali led the case under the supervision of partner Jeremy Barber.
+Wilkinson Walsh associates Kirsten Nelson, Meg Loftus, and Ash Jamali led the case under the supervision of partner Jeremy Barber.
 Paralegal Robert Siegel also provided invaluable assistance.
 The team worked with Rebecca Simpson from the D.C.
 Volunteer Lawyers Project.